Charles Fazzino: Background

 Born in 1955, Charles Fazzino is the son of a Finnish sculptor (Irene) and an Italian mode shoe designer (Salvatore).
 He took his first formal art class as a 7th grader in 1967 and later graduated from the School of Visual Arts in Manhattan in 1977 with a degree in Bachelor of Arts.

-Today, Fazzino's artwork is sold and exhibited in galleries, museums, and art shows in more than 20 countries worldwide.
+Fazzino's artwork is displayed in 20 countries.
 A majority of his event-specific artwork for major events represents The Super Bowl, The Grammy Awards, The Pori Jazz Festival, Major League Baseball All-Star Game, and the Daytime Emmy Awards.